Robert H. Cox

 Commercial Litigation Matters

-- Represented a pension fund in a multimillion dollar, multiparty case alleging breach of fiduciary duty, fraud, and breach of contract relating to the actions of a managing member of a limited liability company.
+- Represented a pension fund in a multimillion-dollar, multiparty case alleging breach of fiduciary duty, fraud, and breach of contract relating to the actions of a managing member of a limited liability company in the purchase of commercial real estate.
 The client prevailed following a successful appeal to the Maryland state appellate court and retrial in the Montgomery County Circuit Court.

 Securities Fraud Matters